Danylo Krevsun

-Danylo Serhiyovych Krevsun (Данило Сергійович Кревсун; born 21 April 2005) is a Ukrainian professional footballer who plays as a midfielder for Borussia Dortmund II.
+Danylo Serhiyovych Krevsun (Данило Сергійович Кревсун; born 21 April 2005) is a Ukrainian professional footballer who plays as a midfielder, right-back and wing-back for Hungarian club Zalaegerszeg.

 Early life

 Krevsun was born on 21 April 2005 in Donetsk, Ukraine, and is the son of Ukrainian runner Yuliya Krevsun.
 Moving with his family from Donetsk, Ukraine to Vinnytsia, Ukraine in 2014 due to the War in Donbas, he moved with his family from Vinnytsia, Ukraine to Kharkiv, Ukraine in 2015.

 Three years later, he moved with his family from Kharkiv, Ukraine to Kyiv, Ukraine.
 Subsequently, he moved with his family from Kyiv, Ukraine to Germany in 2022 due to the Russian invasion of Ukraine.

 Club career

-As a youth player, Krevsun joined the youth academy of Ukrainian side FC Shakhtar Donetsk.
+As a youth player, Krevsun began his career in several Kharkiv-based football academies starting as early as 2015.
+In 2019, after relocating to Kyiv, he joined a local sports school, which happened to be in close vacinity with the youth academy of Ukrainian side Shakhtar Donetsk.
+In 2020, Krevsun moved to the Shakhtar football academy.
 In 2022, he joined the youth academy of German side SC Preußen Münster.
 Six months later, he joined the youth academy of German Bundesliga side Borussia Dortmund, where he played in the UEFA Youth League and was promoted to the club's reserve team in 2024.
 On 6 April 2024, he debuted for them during a 2–3 away loss to SV Sandhausen in the league.

+He made his only bench appearance for Borussia's senior team on 17 February 2026 in a Champions League game against Atalanta.

+On 14 August 2026, Krevsun signed a three-year contract with Zalaegerszeg in Hungary.